Xilang station: Station name change

-Although this site is located in Xilang, Fangcun, Liwan District, in view of the fact that there was no "塱" character in the computer font at that time, the homophone "lang" (朗) was used (both characters are "lǎng" in Chinese pinyin, and long^{5} in Cantonese spelling).
+Although this site is located in Xilang, Fangcun, Liwan District, since there was no "塱" character in the computer font at that time, the homophone "lang" (朗) was used (both characters are "lǎng" in Chinese pinyin, and long^{5} in Cantonese spelling).
 This character has now been added to the character library (Unicode U+5871).

 In 2011, a local villager called the hotline of the mayor of Guangzhou and asked Su Zequn, then deputy mayor, to change the name, and related issues began to attract public attention.
 At the time, the metro company said that it would cost 10 million yuan to change the name and not change it to save costs, but many local municipal facilities had already been renamed.
 It was not until the end of the first quarter of 2018 that Guangzhou Metro formally applied to the Guangzhou Civil Affairs Bureau to rename the Chinese character name of the station as Xilang Station (西塱站).
 Guangzhou Metro announced on 10 August the same year that it would officially change the name of the station when the new lines open at the end of the year, and from September, the content of the passenger interface such as the station image sign column, 500-meter guide column, line network map, and ticketing equipment will be replaced one after another.
 The Chinese characters "西塱" finally came into effect on 28 December the same year with the opening of the new lines.